 Lastly, we considered the mills' value, comparing their performances to those in a similar price range to determine the best pepper mills for a variety of budgets.

 We examined the overall construction quality of each mill, the ease of filling, sharpness of the blades, if it leaks pepper after grinding, and its capacity.

-The pepper mills had two types of grind size selectors, a dial with preset grind sizes and those without preset settings.
-TheCole and Mason Derwent Grinder, Peugeot Paris u'Select, and Zassenhaus Speyer Beech Mill all feature six preset grind size settings ranging from fine to coarse.
+The pepper mills had two types of grind size selectors: a dial with preset grind sizes and those without preset settings.
+The Cole & Mason, Peugeot Paris u'Select, and Zassenhaus Speyer Beech Mill all feature six preset grind size settings ranging from fine to coarse.

-The Zassenhaus Speyer Beech Mill is the biggest disappointment of all mills tested, especially given its price.
+The biggest disappointment of all mills tested was the Zassenhaus Speyer Beech Mill, especially given its price.
 On the first use, the mill gave us a consistent grind as we adjusted the preset grind size from fine (one) to coarse (six).
-However, once we tried to turn the dial back to fine, we found the initial grind size was more of a four as the peppercorns had bound up in the grinding mechanism.
-Once, we got the grind size back to fine, we tried to repeat the process working out way back up to coarse, only to find the grind size remained fine and did not increase in size.
+But once we tried to turn the dial back to fine, the initial grind size was more of a four as the peppercorns had bound up in the grinding mechanism.
+Once we got the grind size back to fine, we tried to repeat the process, working our way back up to coarse, just to find the grind size remained fine and did not increase in size.